YELARBON STATE FOREST

 We primarily recruit for crews working during the event.
 However, we also need help throughout the year to make Modifyre thrive.
 If you can only commit to a part of the process, we understand and still encourage you to muck in with us.
 We look for both skilled volunteers and those willing to learn- skill sharing is part of our ethos, so don’t be put off if you can’t do it all from the beginning.

-If you have skills or experience in any of the areas outlined below, or you are just interested in getting more involved behind the scenes, please get in touch via emailing firstname.lastname@example.org or attending one of our Event Production Team meetings or Workshops .
+If you have skills or experience in any of the areas outlined below, or you're just interested in getting more involved behind the scenes, please get in touch; email firstname.lastname@example.org or come along to one of our Event Production Team meetings or workshops .

 Image: Megan Keene

 A THEME CAMP IS AN INTERACTIVE, INCLUSIVE AND PARTICIPATORY SPACE CREATED BY THE COMBINED EFFORTS OF PARTICIPANTS FOR THE BENEFIT OF OTHER PARTICIPANTS.

 THEY ARE THE SOCIAL CORE OF ANY BURN, BRINGING VIBRANCY AND VARIETY.

 Creating a Theme Camp requires commitment from a group of individuals willing to devote their time, energy, and resources to creating immersive worlds and interactive experiences for their fellow burners.